 In ill health, Burr resigned his commission as a colonel in 1779, before the end of the Revolutionary War.
 He then turned his full attention to the study of the law.

 As a young officer Burr began a romantic affair in 1777 with Theodosia Prevost, who was ten years older than Burr and also married to a British officer.
 When her husband died in 1781, Burr married Theodosia.
-They had a daughter, also named Theodosia, born in 1783, to whom Burr was very devoted.
+In 1783 they had a daughter, also named Theodosia, to whom Burr was very devoted.